 - Guide 1: How to Remove LisfonService Trojan from Windows.

-- Guide 2: Get rid of LisfonService Trojan from Mac OS X.
+- Guide 2: Get rid of LisfonService Trojan on Mac OS X.

-- Guide 3: Remove LisfonService Trojan from Google Chrome.
+- Guide 3: Remove LisfonService Trojan in Google Chrome.

 - Guide 4: Erase LisfonService Trojan from Mozilla Firefox.